Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Deep Neural Network for Microorganism Image Analysis

-The manual methods to classify plankton is time-consuming and tedious.
+Besides the classification, segmentation, and detection tasks, some works employ deep neural networks to perform the image feature extraction task.
+The details are provided individually.

 In~\cite{Al-2015-PEHC}, a hybrid plankton classification algorithm based on CNN is proposed.
-The dataset, obtained from the SIPPER dataset provided by the University of South Florida (USF), Tampa, FL, USA, has 3119 images in seven classes used in this study.
 The illumination of the hybrid algorithm is shown in Fig.~\ref{fig36}.
 First, the plankton image data is used to train the CNN, which has three hidden layers.
-Then, the features generated by each hidden layer are combined with different classification methods, which includes RF and SVM.
+Then, the features generated by each hidden layer are combined with different classification methods, which include RF and SVM.
 The experimental results show that the SVM trained by the features generated by the first hidden layer achieves the best performance with an accuracy of 96.70\%.

-In~\cite{Hung-2017-AFRO}, \emph{Faster Region-based Convolutional Neural Network} (Faster R-CNN) is applied to the detection of malaria parasite images.
-The data used in this study is from ex vivo samples from \emph{P. vivax} infected patients in Brazil.
-The method used in this paper includes two stages of detection and classification.
-In the detection stage, Faster RCNN (based on AlexNet) is used to detect the target, which only distinguished whether it is the red blood cell or not.
-In the second stage, AlexNet is used to classify the targets labelled as non-red blood cell in the first phase.
-All of the deep learning networks shown in the experiment are pre-trained by ImageNet and fine-tuned by the malaria parasite image data.
-The experimental results show that an accuracy of 59\% is achieved in the detection stage, and an accuracy of 98\% is obtained in the second classification stage.

-Accurate segmentation in cell microscopy is one of the critical steps in cell analysis.
-Nevertheless, manual methods are inefficient.
-In~\cite{Aydin-2017-CBTC}, a CNN-based segmentation method is proposed and applied to the multi-modal fluorescent microscopy image data of yeast cells.
-The data used in the experiment is the fluorescence microscope images of yeast cell division, consisting of 6000 training samples, 1200 validation samples, and 1200 test samples.
-The CNN used in the experiment is based on SegNet.
-Experimental results show that the method achieves a mIOU of 71.72\%.
-In addition, the addition of extra channels may further improve the segmentation performance.